 In fact, Millie Perkins is correct, as Klonsky himself told me.
 Their affair went downhill after she went on a music tour with a guy and had an affair with him.
 Two years later, when she committed suicide, Klonsky rushed to the scene (I suppose she phoned him) but got there too late.
 She was not the only one of his friends who committed suicide, because they were a strange, artistic bunch in the day.
 Klonsky called them sui generis, and onetime when he worried about something I said he, to a minor degree panicked, thinking I was being sui generis (his term), or an original, too.

-Or for something more serious, “A Guide through the Garden,” a much-praised analysis of Andrew Marvell’s poem “The Garden” – first published in The Sewanee Review, now available online through The Johns Hopkins University Press.
+On the other hand, for a deep dive into literary criticism, follow Klonsky in at “A Guide through the Garden,” a much-praised analysis of Andrew Marvell’s poem “The Garden” – published in The Sewanee Review, now preserved for posterity through The Johns Hopkins University Press.
+Available to read online.